 Accidents can happen at any time and in any place — including worksites.
 However, workplace injuries are more likely to occur in professions that involve dangerous activities, heavy machinery, or hazardous materials.

 The United States Bureau of Labor Statistics (BLS) reports that the manufacturing industry accounted for 15% of all private industry nonfatal injuries and illnesses in 2019 alone, with 421,400 nonfatal injuries among the workforce.
-This number includes injuries that resulted in days away from work and injuries that

 The BLS provides the following statistics on workers who suffered nonfatal injuries and illnesses during 2019.